 As opposed to spousal maintenance or contractual alimony, you cannot include anything having to do with child support in your premarital agreement.
-This may seem like a contradiction but on many levels it makes sense.
+This may seem like a contradiction, but on many levels, it makes sense.
 Keep in mind that the purpose of child support is to provide your child with a minimum ability to live their lives in terms of having shelter, food, and clothing.
 Since you do not have any children, or at least any children of the marriage since you are not yet married, it is impossible to predict the proving needs of your child before your child is even born.

-For instance, you have no idea if your child will have some sort of medical, psychological, or other need where child support may be justifiably higher than the guidelines levels of support as contained in the Texas family code.
+For instance, you have no idea if your child will have some medical, psychological, or other need where child support may be justifiably higher than the guidelines levels of support as contained in the Texas family code.
 You would be selling yourself and your child short by agreeing to guideline child support in a premarital agreement when you do not even know what needs your child will have.
 As a result, any language included in a premarital agreement that has to do child support will not be enforced by a family court judge in the future where you to get a divorce.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan